Noninvasive Spinal Stimulation in Stroke

 Time Frame

-Change in Gait Symmetry
+Change in Swing-time Symmetry

-Participants will ambulate along Gait Rite electronic walkway up to 12 times (3 times per gait speed with and without lower extremity orthotics) to evaluate baseline gait pattern at both their self-selected and safe fast gait speed.
-The GAITRite electronic walkway contains sensor pads encapsulated in a carpet and connected to a computer.
-The system can be laid over any flat surface and automates measuring temporal and spatial gait parameters.
+Participants will ambulate along Gait Rite electronic walkway to evaluate baseline gait pattern at both their self-selected and safe fast gait speed.
 The GAITRite electronic walkway for the study shall be a minimum of 14 feet long.
 The GAITRite data capture was chosen as measurement of the patient's overall gait quality.
+The gait symmetry index of spatio-temporal parameters will be calculated as (100%×(1-|1-Nonparetic/(Paretic side)|), which always results in a maximum value of 100%, irrespective of which limb demonstrates greater values, with improvements observed as positive values.
+Higher scores = better outcome.

 Secondary Outcome Measures